- Appointments last 10 minutes

 - If you have signed up for EMIS Access you can usually book on-line for a doctor or for a nurse appointment.
 If you would like to use this service please ask receptionists next time you visit.

 If you have a mobile telephone you will receive text messages reminding you of your nursing team appointment, asking you to book an appointment for say the Flu jab or to share other information with you.
 This system will operate automatically if we have a mobile telephone number for you, you can of course opt out should you so wish.
 Please note that if you use the same mobile number for your children this will confuse the issue when you receive a text.
 We routinely remove mobile numbers from patients aged 11-18yrs when they are the same number as their parents.
+We do not monitor text messages - so it is suggested that any questions are directed to the receptionists - face to face or on the telephone.

 - Reception will offer a telephone consultation, but you may choose to book an appointment.